Our Services

 Helpful Resources

-Nighttime chest pain can come from heartburn or reflux, anxiety or panic, sleep issues like apnea or poor posture, and muscle strain, but it can also be angina or a heart attack.
+Nighttime chest pain has many possible causes, including heartburn or acid reflux, anxiety or panic attacks, sleep apnea, poor sleeping posture, and muscle strain.
+However, it can also signal serious conditions like angina or a heart attack.

 Understanding the differences can help you respond appropriately — without ignoring something important or panicking unnecessarily.